sysvion/zeek-install/commands.md

 1. Add a dedicated user for splunk forwarder and escalate to this user:

 > [!note]
-> the system may deny the following command.
-So you may need to prepend `sudo` before the command.
+> your system may deny the following command. to fix it you can add `sudo` before the command.
 >

 ```bash